introcompsys/spring2022/_sources/resources/glossary.md

 GitHub
   a hosting service for git repositories

+Git Workflow
+  a recipe or recommendation for how to use Git to accomplish work in a consistent and productive manner

 push (changes to a repository) to put whatever you were working on from your local machine onto a remote copy of the repository in a version control system.